VerveWireless/Verve-Android-SDK/README.md

 Implementing the Verve Ad SDK
 ------------------------------

-### Rewarded Video Ads
+### Interstitial Ads
-The class in which you would like to display rewarded video ads will need to implement the IVerveAPIListener interface.
+The class in which you would like to display interstitial ads will need to implement the IVerveAPIListener interface.
 The methods the class will implement provide the Activity with information regarding the SDK's ad state.

 #### Initialization
 To request a rewarded video ad, you will need to create a `RewardedVideoAd` object: